Market Assurance Programs (MAPs)

 The producer pays the cost of the audits.

-Beef cattle and goat producers can apply for a rebate on the cost of the external review (audit) once every 3 years.
+Beef cattle and goat producers could apply for a partial rebate on the cost of the external review (audit) once every 3 years.

 - Download the Audit rebate form for beef cattle and goats (pdf - 163 KB)